 Contemporary Ceiling Fans

 Contemporary ceiling fans are a great addition to any modern and transitional space.
 The modern style ceiling fans feature clean lines, smooth metallic finishes, and minimal adornment.
-Buy a ceiling fan with a contemporary feel and pair it with casual contemporary furniture (avoid wood carving and adornments), natural textiles such as cotton, linen or wool, and chrome, nickel or stainless steel hardware.
+Buy a ceiling fan with a contemporary feel and pair it with casual contemporary furniture (avoid wood carving and adornments), natural textiles such as cotton, linen or wool, chrome, nickel, or stainless steel hardware.
 A bold color palette and geometric accents bring the look together.

 Rustic Ceiling Fans

-Rustic ceiling fans pair well with country, mission and western interiors.
+Rustic ceiling fans pair well with country, mission, and western interiors.
 These rustic-inspired ceiling fans feature straight lines and dark wood finishes with homespun accents.
 To achieve this look, buy a ceiling fan with a rustic look and pair it with lodge-style furniture, checkered or striped prints, handmade accents, such as baskets, carved wooden bowls, and pottery, and hand-forged metal accents.
-Soft, muted colors, rough hewn wood and hand-forged metal accents round out this look.
+Soft, muted colors, rough-hewn wood, and hand-forged metal accents round out this look.